sm17977/UnityGameWIP/README.md

 # Unity Game 🎮
-A LoL like battle arena game
+A LoL like battle arena game using Unity 6000.0.0f1

 ## In progress...
 - [ ] In-Game UI